 In accordance with the Domestic Animals Act 1994 Section 68a, council is required to prepare a Domestic Animal Management Plan at four yearly intervals and evaluate its implementation in the annual report.
 Council adopted the Domestic Animal Management Plan 2017-21 in 2017.
 The plan was developed through consultation with council's Animal Management Team and input from other council departments.
-Actions completed during the year include: annual reminder notices sent out annually, half priced registration provided, easy range of payment method provided, enforcement of legislative requirements of the Act and Local Laws pertaining to the registration and micro-chipping of animals, education and warning notices to comply to irresponsible pet ownership, handling of complaints about animals, ensuring all seized animals are microchipped and registered prior to returning, cat traps provided, and registration forms available at civic centre and website.
+Actions completed during the year include: annual reminder notices sent out annually, half priced registration provided, easy range of payment method provided, enforcement of legislative requirements of the Act and Local Laws pertaining to the registration and micro-chipping of animals, education and warning notices to comply to irresponsible pet owners, extensive use of media to promote responsible pet ownership, handling of complaints about animals, ensuring all seized animals are microchipped and registered prior to returning, cat traps provided, and registration forms available at civic centre and website.